Skip to main content

 • Have I tried refining the prompt at least once?

-• Is the result bad or just not ideal?
+• Is the result bad or just not perfect?

-• Is there a specific reason to think another model will do better?
+• Is there a specific reason to think another model will handle it better?

-• Am I prepared that the conversation context will not carry over?
+• Am I prepared that the dialog context won't carry over?

-If you answered "yes" to all questions, switch.
+If the answer to all questions is "yes" — switch.
 If not, work on the prompt first.

-The terms of data usage when working with any model are described in the offer and privacy policy.
-I recommend reviewing these if you work with business or sensitive materials.
+The terms of use for data when working with any model are described in the offer and privacy policy.
+I recommend reviewing them if you work with business or sensitive materials.

-Switching between AI models is not a complex technical technique but a simple working practice: try another tool when the current one doesn't deliver the desired result.
-Start with a specific task where something went wrong, and compare.
-Most often, it is this experience that builds understanding of what each model is suited for in your specific work context.
+Switching between AI models is not a complex technical technique, but a simple work practice: try another tool when the current one isn't giving the desired result.
+Start with a specific task where something went wrong — and compare.
+Most often, this experience builds understanding of which model suits what in your specific work context.